ravichoudharystartbit/create-klaviyo-user-from-GA4/README.md

 # This code will help to create customer in klaviyo.

+You need to install guzzlehttp on you PHP server.

+**composer require guzzlehttp/guzzle**

 #a) You can use below code to get email data form GA4 object.
+You can use this code in theme/footer liquid files.
+I have mentioned that code in footer.liquid file.

   var email = dataLayer[0]['customer_email'];